cowens87/rock_paper_scissors/javascript/fundamentals/README.md

 ## Installation Steps

 1. Fork and clone this repo.
-2. Type `cd javascript-foundations` to move into the root directory
+2. Type `cd fundamentals` to move into the root directory
 3. Run `npm install`
 4. Test that the unit tests are working by running the command `npm test mythical-creatures/test/unicorn-test.js` in your terminal